jgraham0325/land-register-api-docs/docs/_articles/business-rules-version-1-16.md

 * Advanced filters and descriptions below:

-    * Note: Unless otherwise specified, **change requests list** will return all change requests where the related PA fulfils the condition, and **works records list** will return results where the latest PAA/PA fulfil the condition.
+    * Note: Unless otherwise specified, **change requests list** will return all change requests where the related change request fulfils the condition, and **works records list** will return results where the latest PAA/PA fulfil the condition.

 | Filter name              | Condition |
 |:-------------------------|:------------------|